-Next on my list of essay contests was the Fleet Reserve Association essay contest.
-I had determined that the grand prize, $5,000, was a lot of money for a short essay on the American flag.
-Clacking away at my keyboard, I drafted yet another essay.
-Halfway through, I slowed down my writing pace, complications deterring me from finishing.
+Next on my list was the Fleet Reserve Association essay contest.
+The grand prize, $5,000, was a lot of money for a short essay on the American flag.
+Halfway through my first draft, I slowed my pace.
 It wasn’t easy anymore.
 My “compelling” opening didn’t align well with the rest of my essay, my word choices were weak.
-Reading the essay aloud to myself, my ideas were either being communicated awkwardly or not at all.
+Reading the essay aloud to myself, I realized my ideas were either communicated awkwardly or not at all.
 Would the judges understand what I was trying to say?
-Discontent, I continued tweaking the essay, progressively losing my flaming motivation, arrogant confidence, and hope for success.
-With my mother's encouragement, I completed the essay and won the branch competition, but lost the regional competition.
+Discontented, I continued tweaking the essay, progressively losing my flaming motivation, arrogant confidence, and hope for success.
+With my mother’s encouragement, I completed the essay and won the branch competition but not the regional competition.
 By that point, I knew what writing was to me.
 Writing was a tool for profit and prestige.

 This tool was transformed when I studied informal logic.
-I was amazed by the methodical method of thinking, the business-like formality and the flawless way that unnecessary ideas or thoughts were pared from writing and argument.
+I was amazed by the methodical thinking, the business-like formality, and the flawless way that unnecessary ideas or thoughts were pared from writing and argument.
 New methods swirling in my head, I cauterized my writing, rashly cremating buds of creativity in a seething fire of inductive reasoning.
-My writing since then has been cut and dried:
+My writing became cut and dried:

 Support of main themes?
 Check.

 The same droll but effective formula.
-Even in things as minor as text messages and informal emails, I ensured that I articulated my main point and wrote my questions assertively.
+Even in communications as minor as text messages and informal e-mails, I ensured that I articulated my main point and wrote my questions assertively.
 I made my paper trail impeccable evidence of my organization and careful writing.
 No longer would I be composing pointless, rambling essays; I would communicate, I would be understood.

 Despite my new approach to writing, there was one genre that remained running in the background of my life – journaling.

 June 25, 2017, Nebraska.
 Seated at an ancient wood desk, I was scribbling rapidly on sheets of torn-out notebook paper.
-I was at a 2 week summer camp for pilot training, my ultimate career aspiration.
+I was at a two-week summer camp for pilot training, my ultimate career aspiration.
 Nearly everything around me appeared strange and new, and I was attempting to capture all of it: the emotions, the little details, the people.
-This “journal” was one of the few times I abandoned my own self-imposed rules of concision and rhetorical efficiency.
-Certain that these daily writing logs would stay hidden, I forced myself to sit down at night and write down the day’s events.
+This “journal” was one of the few times I abandoned my self-imposed rules of concision and rhetorical efficiency.
+Certain that these daily writing logs would stay hidden, I forced myself to sit down at night and write about the day’s events.

 “Oh, just writing down everything that happened today.”